aridjayarecipes/cutesrecipes.web.app/content/post/2061-steps-to-make-quick-spicy-sliced-brussels-sprouts-easy.md

 1. Take 1 tsp red pepper flakes

 Reviews for Photos of Spicy Brussels Sprouts.
-If you've never shaved your sprouts, you are in for a wonderful treat.
+If you&#39;ve never shaved your sprouts, you are in for a wonderful treat.
 Slicing them nice and thin lets their Soy sauce-roasted Brussels sprouts are combined with sweet and spicy honey and Sriracha sauce and.
-Brussels sprouts are so misunderstood: They've long been cast aside as a lame bitter vegetable hated by kids and adults alike.
+Brussels sprouts are so misunderstood: They&#39;ve long been cast aside as a lame bitter vegetable hated by kids and adults alike.

 <!--inarticleads2-->